+If the tool failed to start, and if the engineering system responsible for running the tool synthesized a SARIF file to record the failure, then results MAY be present.
+If it is present, its value SHALL be null.
+See §3.20.13, invocation.processStartFailureMessage, for more about this scenario.

+If the tool started but failed to begin its analysis (for example, because its command line was invalid), then again results MAY be present, and if present SHALL be null.

-The results array SHALL be empty if the tool invocation that produced the run object did not detect any results.
+In all other circumstances, results SHALL be present and SHALL contain all results detected by the tool.
+If the tool did not detect any results, results SHALL be an empty array.

+If results is absent, it SHALL default to null.

-resources property
+defaultEncoding property

-A run object MAY contain a property named resources whose value is a resources object (§3.35).
-A resources object represents items that can be localized, such as resource strings and rule metadata.

-defaultFileEncoding

-A run object MAY contain a property named defaultFileEncoding whose value is a string that provides a default for the encoding property (§3.17.9) of any file object (§3.17) in run.files (§3.11.13) that refers to a text file.
-The string SHALL be one of the character set names specified in [IANA-ENC].
-The property value SHALL be case-insensitive.
+A run object MAY contain a property named defaultEncoding whose value is a case-sensitive string that provides a default for the encoding property (§3.24.9) of any artifact object (§3.24) in theRun.artifacts (§3.14.15) that refers to a text artifact.
+The string SHALL be one of the character set names defined by IANA [IANA-ENC].

 If this property is absent, it SHALL be interpreted as meaning that there is no default file encoding.
-In that case, the encoding of any file object that does not contain an encoding property SHALL be taken to be unknown.
+In that case, the encoding of any artifact object that does not contain an encoding property SHALL be taken to be unknown.

-For an example, see §3.17.9.
+For an example, see §3.24.9.